 Allowance for inventory obsolescence is maintained at a level considered adequate to provide for potential loss on inventory items.
 The level of provision is based on past experience and other factors affecting the recoverability and obsolescence of inventory items.
 An evaluation of inventories, designed to identify potential charges to the provision, is performed on a continuous basis throughout the period.
-Management uses judgment based on the best available facts and circumstances, including but not limited to evaluation of inventory obsolescence for any period would therefore differ based on the judgments made.
+Management uses judgment based on the best available facts and circumstances, including but not limited to evaluation of individual inventory items' future recoverability and utilization.
+The amount and timing of recorded provision for inventory obsolescence for any period would therefore differ based on the judgments made.
 A change in provision for inventory obsolescence would impact the Group's recorded expenses and carrying value of inventories.